Register company in Thailand: Introduction

 - All companies in the country require a Memorandum of Association and Articles of Association to be incorporated.

-- Tetra Consultants will assist in drafting the Memorandum of Association, which includes the company’s name, registered address, business objective, amount of registered share capital and personal information about the applicant.
+- Tetra Consultants will assist in drafting the Memorandum of Association, which includes the company’s name and business goals, registered address and province location, amount of registered share capital, declaration of limited liability, share proportion held by each shareholder, and personal information about the applicant.

 - Tetra Consultants will also draft the Articles of Association based on your business plan.